-Leafy Spurge and Yellow Star Thistle are two invasive plants that cause tremendous environmental and economic problems in the Northwest and Northern Great Plains states.
+Leafy spurge and yellow star thistle are two invasive plants that cause tremendous environmental and economic problems in the Northwest and Northern Great Plains states.
 Both reduce forage production and wildlife habitat and are poisonous to many grazing animals.
 To address this growing invasive weed problem, the President's FY06 proposed budget calls for:

-- Use of remote sensing to complete an accurate inventory of federal and non-federal infested acreage. - Initiation of techniques to prevent new infestations, and implementation of comprehensive Integrated Pest Management (IPM) techniques to control and suppress existing infestations. - Restoration of native or desirable vegetation in treated areas and development of research tools to aid field detection, monitoring, eradication and control efforts. - Determination of the range and level of infestation. - Estimation of the impacts of invading species on native species. - Creation of state weed-free forage programs. - Release of scientifically tested biological control agents. - Restoration of impacted areas. - Discovery of new biological control agents.
+- Use of remote sensing to inventory federal and non-federal infested acreage. - Initiation of techniques to prevent new infestations, and implementation of comprehensive Integrated Pest Management (IPM) control techniques. - Restoration of native or desirable vegetation in treated areas and development of research tools to aid field detection, monitoring, eradication and control efforts. - Determination of the range and level of infestation. - Estimation of the impacts of invading species on native species. - Creation of state weed-free forage programs. - Release of scientifically tested biological control agents. - Restoration of impacted areas. - Discovery of new biological control agents.